codas-hep/codas-hep.github.io/content/pages/index.md

 The program includes both lectures and practical hands-on exercises.

 The school offers a limited number of young researchers an opportunity to learn these skills from experienced scientists and instructors.
 Successful applicants will receive lodging and some level of travel support to attend the school.
 Both Ph.D. students and postdoctoral researchers are encouraged to apply.
 Financial support for participants will be limited to those associated to U.S. academic institutions.

-The CoDaS-HEP 2020 will take place at the [Princeton Center for Theoretical Science (PCTS)](http://pcts.princeton.edu/pcts/index.html) in [Jadwin Hall](https://goo.gl/maps/x1tAczDvWFB2) on the Princeton University campus.

 ** Please watch for announcements regarding applications for a possible (virtual) 4th edition of the school **